ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/22_Plumbing/220553 Identification for Plumbing Piping and Equipment.md

 1. REFERENCES
    1. American National Standards Institutes, Inc. (ANSI).
    1. A13.1 - Scheme for Identification of Piping Systems
-1. SUBMITTALS**
-   1. See Division 1 sections of the Specifications.
+1. SUBMITTALS*   1.
+See Division 1 sections of the Specifications.
    1. Samples:
       1. For color, letter style, and graphic representation required for each identification material and device, including:
       1. Colors for proposed pipe marker letters and fields.